kyma-project/api-gateway/docs/user/istio-gateways/README.md

 A Gateway manages inbound and outbound traffic for the service mesh.
 It acts as a load balancer operating at the edge of the mesh, receiving incoming HTTP/HTTPS connections.

 The Gateway performs the following functions:
-- Decrypts incoming HTTPS traffic and encrypts responses
+- Decrypts incoming HTTPS traffic and encrypts responses.
-- Directs requests to the appropriate services based on traffic redirection rules
+- Directs requests to the appropriate services based on traffic redirection rules.
-- Applies authentication, authorization, and traffic management rules in a centralized location
+- Applies authentication, authorization, and traffic management rules in a centralized location.
-- Acts as the entry point for traffic from outside the cluster to reach services inside
+- Acts as the entry point for traffic from outside the cluster to reach services inside.

 ## Choosing Istio Ingress Gateway Configuration